pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Client Side Proxy - Sidecar

-The server runs as a headless service, and run a **proxy as a sidecar on each client instance**.
+The server runs as a headless service and runs a **proxy as a sidecar on each client instance**.
 No load-balancing implementation needed in a client application—also, no proxy on the server side.

 ```sh